ctrlplusb/easy-peasy/website/docs/docs/recipes/interop-with-existing-react-redux-app.md

 const model = {
   // Instead of doing a combineReducers we just bind each reducer to a key
-  // of our model using the "reducer" API from Easy Peasy
+  // of our model using the "reducer" API from Easy Peasy.
+You only need
+  // do this for top-level reducers.
+Nested reducers can continue to
+  // make use of combineReducers.
   products: reducer(productsReducer),
   basket: reducer(basketReducer),